troyth/kedge/README.md

 ### Beginning of Day 2 (do this moments before day 2 of the crowdsale starts)

-1. Load your whitelisted wallet with exactly the amount of Ether you determined in the process above.
+1. Load your whitelisted wallet with exactly the amount of Ether you are willing to spend (investing + fees).
 2. Open terminal (on Mac) and type the startup command and press enter:

 ```